burnhamrobertp/adl-main/README.md

-# adl-main
+# Adventure Lookup
-Adventure Lookup Main Repository.
-The entire site lives here.
+Adventure Lookup's new main repository.
+The entire site will live here.